Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 (volume of traffic in the base period/volume of traffic in the current period) – 1

 Another solution is to maximize staffing by only opening at peak times.
 Restaurants that can limit their operating hours are often able to provide a high-quality, focused menu and increase sales with each visit.
-They’re getting as many sales as they can per customer and per employee.
-This also allows them to maximize sales per labor hours, which is key to improving restaurant profit margins.
-To learn how you can make changes like these to drive restaurant sales, consider using a guest intelligence tool that will help you eliminate guesswork.
-Learn what your guests are saying, so you can address their pain points and improve overall service.
+They’re getting as many sales as they can per customer and employee.
+This also allows them to maximize sales per labor hour, which is key to improving restaurant profit margins.

 Average Check

 Average check is the measurement of how much guests spend when they dine with you.
 It’s important to track this restaurant calculation because it tells you how much revenue you’re generating per customer.
-With this data, you can measure whether changes, like new menu items, increase how much guests spend.

-To calculate average check value, take the total number of sales in a given period, and divide that by the total number of customers in the same time frame:
+To calculate the average check value, take the total number of sales in a given period, and divide that by the total number of customers in the same time frame:

 (number of sales/number of customers)